AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 in such a way that tiles from the same grid do not overlap.
 This is the basic design principle of these various tiling functions.
 Tiling is a way of domain decomposition for work sharing.
-Overlapping tiles is undesirable because works would be wasted and for multi-threaded codes race conditions could occur.
+Overlapping tiles is undesirable because work would be wasted and for multi-threaded codes race conditions could occur.

 .. |e| image:: ./Basics/cc_growbox.png